-I also think marketers don’t always extract the full potential from their strategies.
+We also think marketers don’t always extract the full potential from their strategies.

 Before they can see one channel through to completion, they’ve already started working on three more channels.

-I don’t spread myself too thin
+We don’t spread ourselves too thin

 You know that old saying that if you try to please everyone, you end up pleasing no one?

-I think this applies to marketing as well.
+We think this applies to marketing as well.